am0520/LocationReminders/README.md

 <br>
 _You can add your API key in [google_maps_api.xml string resource](app/src/debug/res/values/google_maps_api.xml)_

-The app lets user save a reminder by entering a title, optional description, and a location via Google map.
+The app lets the user save a reminder by entering a title, optional description, and a location via Google map.
-Permission is asked initially for current location and when current location icon is tapped, but not mandatory.
+Permission is asked initially for the current location and the when current location icon is tapped, but not mandatory.
-Constant location access is then asked for geofencing by opening device settings and notifying user when proceding without the permission.
+Constant location access is then asked for geofencing by opening device settings and notifying the user when proceeding without the permission.

 Topics:
 - Google Maps API